Jake Worth

 • javascript

-A programming style I practice could be described as: “there should be one way out of a function.”
-Early returns can cause confusion, and…
+A programming style I try to practice could be described as: “there should be only one way out of a function.”
+Early returns can often cause…

 Am I Too Old to Become a Programmer?